thetatoken/theta-edgecloud-chatbot-example/README.md

 2. Replace other variable from the same file according to your chatbot's intended functionality.
 This step tailors the chatbot's initial setup and default messages to fit your specific use case.

-3. Finally, the following commands to install the project dependencies and start it locally:
+3. Finally, run the following commands to install the project dependencies and start it locally:
    ```bash
    npm install
    npm run dev